pytorch/pytorch.github.io/_posts/2021-8-3-pytorch-profiler-1.9-released.md

   <p>Gify: Jump to Source using Visual Studio Code Plug In UI </p>
 </div>

 For how to optimize batch size performance, check out the step-by-step tutorial [here](https://opendatascience.com/optimizing-pytorch-performance-batch-size-with-pytorch-profiler/).
-PyTorch Profiler is also integrated with [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/advanced/profiler.html#pytorch-profiling) and you can simply launch your lightning training jobs with --```trainer.profiler=pytorch``` flag to generate the traces.
-Check out an example [here](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/basic_examples/profiler_example.py).
+PyTorch Profiler is also integrated with PyTorch Lightning and you can simply launch your lightning training jobs with --```trainer.profiler=pytorch``` flag to generate the traces.

 ## What’s Next for the PyTorch Profiler?
 You just saw how PyTorch Profiler can help optimize a model.
 You can now try the Profiler by ```pip install torch-tb-profiler``` to optimize your PyTorch model.